Explicit Koszul-dualizing bimodules in bordered Heegaard Floer homology: Verification of the homotopy

 \subsubsection{Case 4}

-The $H$-arrow is shown in Figure \ref{fig:homotopy4}.
-This is the most complicated case, with two different special cases.
-Note the conditions for the two special cases are mutually exclusive, so there can be at most two terms in $H\mathbf{y}$.
+In this case we consider generators $\mathbf{y}$ with key segment at right and key pair at left as the start of a moving strand.
+The $H_{ord}$-arrow $\mathbf{y}\to\mathbf{x}$ and the two possible $H_{sp}$-arrows $\mathbf{y}\to\mathbf{x}'$ are shown in Figure \ref{fig:homotopy4}.
+Note the conditions for the two possible $H_{sp}$-arrows are mutually exclusive, so there is at most one $H_{sp}$-arrow in any given case.

-We first consider the case where $\mathbf{y}$ is non-special. $d$-arrows starting at $\mathbf{y}$ involving the two strands shown include: \begin{itemize} \item Splitting the right strand (case 4.1) \item Attaching the right strand with a strand moved from the left (case 4.2) \item Moving part of left strand to the right (case 4.3) \item Merging the left strand with a strand above (case 4.4). \end{itemize} $d$-arrows starting at $H_{ord}\mathbf{y}$ involving the single strand shown include: \begin{itemize} \item Moving to the right a part not containing $p+1$ (case 4.1) \item Moving to the right a part strictly containing $p+1$ (case 4.3) \item Merging with a strand below (case 4.2) \item Merging with a strand above (case 4.4). \end{itemize} Moving a part containing $p+1$ on the boundary gets back to $\mathbf{y}$.
+We first consider the case where $\mathbf{y}$ is non-special.
+The $d$-arrows starting at $\mathbf{y}$ involving the two strands shown include: \begin{itemize} \item Splitting the right strand (Case 4.1) \item Attaching the right strand with a strand moved from the left (Case 4.2) \item Moving part of the left strand to the right (Case 4.3) \item Merging the left strand with a strand above (Case 4.4). \end{itemize} The $d$-arrows starting at $\mathbf{x}$ involving the single strand shown include: \begin{itemize} \item Moving to the right a part not containing $p+1$ (Case 4.1) \item Moving to the right a part strictly containing $p+1$ (Case 4.3) \item Merging with a strand below (Case 4.2) \item Merging with a strand above (Case 4.4). \end{itemize} Moving a part containing $p+1$ on the boundary gets back to $\mathbf{y}$.

 Now suppose $\mathbf{y}$ is special.
-Since $H$ creates a double horizontal at $\{p+1,q\}$, there is one more $d$-arrow starting at $H_{ord}\mathbf{y}$, moving the strand ending at $q$ to the right.
+Since $H$ creates a double horizontal at $\{p+1,q\}$, there is one more $d$-arrow starting at $\mathbf{x}$, moving the strand ending at $q$ to the right.
 This strand may or may not extend to $p+1$, giving the two special cases.
-This cancels against a special $d$-arrow starting at $H_{sp}\mathbf{y}$ in both cases, as shown in cases 4.5 and 4.6.
+This cancels against a special $d$-arrow starting at $\mathbf{x}'$ in both cases, as shown in Cases 4.5 and 4.6.